-Net Designated Order: An order for bonds submitted by a syndicate member on which all or a portion of the takedown is to be credited to firms designated by the purchaser of the bonds, according to the relative percentages designated by the said purchaser, within the parameters agreed upon by the Authority and the book-running senior manager and set forth in the pricing wire.
+Net Designated Order: An order for bonds submitted by a Syndicate member on which all or a portion of the takedown is to be credited to firms designated by the purchaser of the bonds, according to the relative percentages designated by the said purchaser, within the parameters agreed upon by the Authority and the book-running senior manager and set forth in the pricing wire.

-Pricing Committee: One or more members of the Board designated, under the authority of section 1371.053(c) of Texas Government Code, to act on behalf of the Board in selling bonds through a negotiated sale, including setting the price, interest rates, fees, and other terms and conditions, in accordance with a resolution adopted by the Board.
+Pricing Committee: One or more members of the Board designated, under the authority of Section 1371.053(c) of the Texas Government Code, to act on behalf of the Board in selling bonds through a negotiated sale, including setting the price, interest rates, fees, and other terms and conditions, in accordance with a resolution adopted by the Board.

-Priority Order: An order for bonds submitted by a syndicate member that is given preferential treatment over member orders because it is a group order, a net designated order, or a member order that is targeted toward a specific purchaser such as Texas retail.
+Priority Order: A group net order, a net designated order, a member order, or a retail order that is targeted toward a specific purchaser such as a Texas resident and given preferential treatment in the order allocation process.

-Retention: A specified amount of bonds confirmed as a member order at the beginning of the order period to syndicate members.
+Retention: A specified number of bonds allocated to a member or members of the Syndicate prior to the order period.

-Selling Group: One or more underwriting firms that can acquire bonds during the initial order period on the same terms as syndicate members, but do not participate in residual profits or losses of the syndicate and take no liability for unsold bonds.
+Selling Group: One or more underwriting firms used to assist in the marketing of the bonds, but are not a party to the AAU and do not participate in residual profits or losses of the Syndicate and take no liability for unsold bonds.